 When you have been pregnant for 20 weeks or longer and your baby dies before or during birth, it is called a stillbirth.
 About 1 in 200 pregnancies ends in a stillbirth.
-In about 1 in four (25%) of all stillbirths, the cause is not known.
+In about 1 in 4 (25%) stillbirths, the cause is not known.

-If you are interested in finding out more about the risks, have a conversation with your healthcare provider.
+If you are interested in finding out more about what can increase the risk of stillbirth, have a conversation with your healthcare provider.